 We all have economic incentives to do wrong.
 When you are the underdog and a nationalist, then the line between right and wrong gets even more blurry.
 When you have been struggling to climb out of poverty in this generation, economic incentives can take on an even bigger role.

 These issues lie strongly inside the Chinese people.
 It will affect many in how they act or whether they feel guilt for clear wrongs.
 Much can be self justified with these three drivers running.
 In a related piece, see also Let’s Outlaw the Phrase: This is China.

 Not all Chinese people are adversely affected by this kind of Chinese mentality.
 However, these ideas are worthy of thought in hiring.
-Chinese people who have overcome these are very valuable to those they hire.
+Chinese managers who have overcome these are very valuable to those they hire.